slimndap/wp-theatre/readme.txt

 	* Fixed an [issue](https://github.com/slimndap/wp-theatre/issues/269) where sometimes events are shown in the wrong order (0.15.30).
 	* Fixed another [issue](https://github.com/slimndap/wp-theatre/issues/270) where sometimes events are shown in the wrong order (0.15.31).
 	* Fixed an [issue](https://github.com/slimndap/wp-theatre/issues/272) with the keyword filter for events (0.15.32).
+	* Fixed an [issue](https://github.com/slimndap/wp-theatre/issues/237) with event lists on a page with a parent page (0.15.33).
+	* Fixed an [issue](https://github.com/slimndap/wp-theatre/issues/262) with the tickets iframe when the tickets page is a page with a parent page (0.15.33).
+	* Fixed an [issue](https://github.com/slimndap/wp-theatre/issues/274) where events are gone after you deactivate en reactivate the plugin.

 * Deprecations